ctnadovich/ebrevet/README.md

 a "X" is substituted for the digit "0" and a "Y" is substituted for the digit "1" to avoid confusion with "O" and "I".
 Start code comparisons should be case insensitive.

+- `notes` An undefined string=value map that contains debugging information.
+Displayed in app log.

 ### Secrets